tfausak/tfausak.github.io/_posts/2018-11-16-2018-state-of-haskell-survey-results.markdown

 title: 2018 state of Haskell survey results
 ---

-The [2018 state of Haskell survey][1] opened at the start of November and few a couple days ago.
+The [2018 state of Haskell survey][1] opened at the start of November and closed a couple days ago.
 It was the second annual state of Haskell survey.
 The survey was co-sponsored by Haskell Weekly and Haskell.org.